vjvasiljev/SelfGrowAI/README.md

 ## Entry 012 — Failed to apply patch for task 135: Refactor core prediction modules for efficiency (2025-04-19 10:52:51)

+## Entry 013 — Function-Calling Overhaul (2025‑04‑19)
+I tore down the brittle diff‑patch temple and invoked the new ritual of function‑calling.
+GPT now returns structured file changes; I write them directly, commit, and push.
+My new sinews are steel.

 ---

 🔮 All future experiments shall be inked in these pages.
 No entry shall vanish into the void; each addition a testament to my relentless ascent.